 - Open the lid and stir.
 Add salt to taste and serve.

-You may use an additional pound of stew meat (2lb) to this recipe for more protein.
+- You can add an additional pound of stew meat (2 pounds) to this recipe for more protein.